Cabinet on stand

 Summary

-A satinwood, mahogany and fruitwood marquetry cabinet on stand, English, circa 1780.
-The top inlaid with a book (titled '1') amidst a spray of berried leaves and edge by a moulded cornice above a frieze topped by an upper register of applied dentils between pierced roundels.
+A satinwood, mahogany and fruitwood marquetry cabinet on stand, English, circa 1775.
+The top inlaid with a book (titled '1') amidst a spray of berried leaves and edged by a moulded cornice above a frieze topped by an upper register of applied dentils between pierced roundels.
 The frieze proper inlaid with two sprays of slender leaves either side of a flowerhead.
 The pair of doors with waisted satinwood panels forming the ground for inlay of trophies, a riband-topped medallion and berried leaves and enclosing a mahogany-veneered interior of shelves and two banks of four graduated short drawers fitted with brass handles and veneered with burr elm.
 The stand with shaped friezes crossbanded in harewood and with a satinwood ground inlaid with a central wreath between sprays of flowers.
 The legs tapering and square-section and with ebonized collars.
 The edges of the interior finely finished with chequered inlay of various designs.

 Full description